There are many ways that you can get involved and support our efforts.

 Send a Check:

-*Checks will be made out to Alliance of Community Trainers, earmarked EAT.
+*Checks should be made out to Alliance of Community Trainers, earmarked Earth Activist Training.
 Please contact our team for the address.

 “The latest UN Report says we have only ten years to turn it around!
 When you hear that, do you get a sinking feeling in the pit of your stomach?
 Do you feel overwhelmed and hopeless?
 Yeah—me too, sometimes.
 And yet I know there is so much that we can do!